 5.1.1.12 DAR file, DALF file

 A .dar file is the result of compiling DAML using the Assistant.
-Its underlying format is DAML-LF.

 You upload .dar files to a ledger in order to be able to create contracts from the templates in that file.